Bit-Nation/PAT-TSE-Old/README.md

 # Crowdsale
-You will find here the crowdsale contract used by the BITNATION team for their ICO.
+Here's the crowdsale contract used by the BITNATION team for our ICO.

 # Build
 You will need to install truffle